The Fifth Bowl

 And there all alone, the beautiful bride was obviously going to be unable to hook up the intricate back of her gown.
 And so I set to work.

-I knew.
-It was a moment.
-The moment I would remember and treasure long after this wedding season had passed.
 I had been the one to hold her at her christening, included in her milestone events, birthdays and graduations.
 At six years old she had announced to her mother I was a great cook based upon my superior peanut and butter and jelly sandwiches.
 And now here we were in the middle of a moment.
 I felt equal parts gratified, useful and honored.
-Feeling the moment in every hook and eye I fastened, connected as each lacing I tightened on her gown.
+Feeling the moment in every hook and eye I fastened, connected, as each lacing I tightened on her gown.

 That week the bride’s sister and I had co-hosted a dinner for her.
 It was lovely, just as we had planned.
 During the wedding I had selected and read a reading, my husband officiated, he was great.